jesusfb/org-user-management-api/README.md

 ## REST API Endpoints

+### User Registration and Management

-1. **Register User**: This endpoint is used to register a new user.
+- **Register User**: This endpoint (POST /users) is used to register a new user.
+- **Change User's Boss**: This endpoint (PATCH /users/{userId}) is used to change a user's boss.
+Only a boss can do this and only for their subordinates.

+### User Authentication and Session Management

-2. **Authenticate User**: This endpoint is used to authenticate a user.
+- **Authenticate User**: This endpoint (POST /users/authenticate) is used to authenticate a user.
+- **Refresh Access Token**: This endpoint (POST /users/refresh) is used to refresh the user's access token when it has expired.

+### User Data Access

-3. **List Users**: This endpoint is used to get a list of users.
+- **List Users**: This endpoint (GET /users) is used to get a list of users.
 The list depends on the user's role:
   - The administrator can see all users.
   - A boss can see themselves and all their subordinates (recursively).
   - A regular user can only see themselves.

-4. **Change User's Boss**: This endpoint is used to change a user's boss.
-Only a boss can do this and only for their subordinates.
+### System Monitoring or Debugging

+- **Visualize User Hierarchy**: This endpoint (GET /visualize) is used to retrieve the user hierarchy for monitoring or debugging purposes.

 ## Deployment